Sarona (colony): Post war

 On March 22, 1946, five members of the Palmach assassinated the mayor of Sarona, Gotthilf Wagner, on the orders of Yitzhak Sadeh.
 Wagner was ambushed and shot while driving with a police escort from the Wilhelma Detention Camp near the Lydda airport.
 As his car entered the outlying streets of Tel Aviv, it slowed down on account of heavy traffic.
 Two men darted out from each side and approached the car.
 One of them fired a shot which mortally wounded Wagner who then collapsed over the steering wheel of the car.
 Four men were seen running away through the crowd.
-He was heading for Sarona to pay the wages of Arabs laborers and even though he had £800 with him, none of the money was taken.
+He was heading for Sarona to pay the wages of Arab laborers and even though he had £800 with him, none of the money was taken.
 Jewish Palestinians objected to the reintegration of German Christian residents on the grounds that they actively sympathized with Nazi policies between 1933 and 1939 and openly voiced anti-Jewish sentiments.

 In November 1947, the British high commissioner declared Templer land in Palestine "enemy property."
 A few months later, the Tel Aviv municipality purchased 4,236 dunams of land in Sarona from the British custodian.
 Three weeks before Israel's declaration of independence, the British evacuated the remaining Templers to Germany and Australia.